collinsc-droid90/collinsc-droid90/m2-gohunting.md

 What's the next big game you're lookin' to hunt?
 We can sharpen your aim together.

+### **Reflection**

-Reflection: I think the Gemini response to this prompt is close to what a real Southern hunter might say in response to a question.
+I think the Gemini response to this prompt is close to what a real Southern hunter might say in response to a question.
 (I don’t hunt, nor am I from southern Texas, but this is what I imagine the stereotypical persona would sound like.)